How to Seal Peel-and-Stick Tiles?

 Depending on the design and style, you can use them on backsplashes in kitchens and bathrooms or on floors in your bedroom, living room, or basement.
 You can also put them creatively on patios and decks outdoors.

-Why Do You Need to Seal Peel-and-Stick Tiles?
+Do You Have to Seal Peel-and-Stick Tiles?

 What Sealer to Use for Sealing Peel and Stick Tiles?

-These are usually labeled “compatible with vinyl floor tiles.”
-You may choose a sealer with a sheen that you prefer, but I would like a no-sheen variety as the tiles already have some gloss.
+Most of these vinyl tile sealers are easy to apply, clear, and have very little odor.
+You may choose the one with a sheen you prefer, but I would like a no-sheen variety as the tiles already have some gloss.

 As an alternative to sealers, you can also use clear silicone caulk on the seams of peel-and-stick vinyl floor tiles, which can effectively make a tight seal.
 Ensure that you apply it evenly and wipe the excess off with a scraper before it dries.